Skip to Content

 To the people of Corner Brook… I apologize.
 I was wrong.
 In a lot of ways, Corner Brook reminded me of some of my favourite outdoorsy towns in BC like Revelstoke or Port McNeill.
 It’s a young town with a resource focus, but the reason locals love it so much because of the incredible access to nature just outside of town.

-Even though I only spent a few days in the Corner Brook area, I was constantly surprised at how beautiful it was.
+I’ve been to Corner Brook twice, and the first time I visited, I was constantly surprised at how beautiful it was.
 The Bay of Islands region in particular was stunning.
-I did lots of hiking (of course) but I also ate great food.
+On both trips I did lots of hiking (of course) but I also ate great food.

 Since I haven’t seen everything the town has to offer, I also had my husband and some travel friends help me put together this guide to things to do in Corner Brook.
 It includes: